-Madison Water Utility believes the low levels of PFAS chemicals detected at Well 15 (on East Washington Ave.) have likely traveled in groundwater over several decades from Truax Air Field, where firefighting foams have been used.
-PFAS chemicals have been found in higher concentrations in groundwater at the base.
+Madison Water Utility believes the low levels of PFAS chemicals detected at Well 15 on East Washington Ave. (currently shut down) have likely traveled in groundwater over several decades from Truax Air Field, where firefighting foams have been used.
+PFAS chemicals have been found in high concentrations in groundwater at the base.

 Unfortunately, cleaning up known contamination at Truax Air Field will not decrease PFAS detections at Well 15 for years or perhaps decades.
 It takes 35 to 50 years for PFAS to travel in groundwater from the air base to the well.
 We believe the chemicals we're seeing in the well now were used at the air base several decades ago.

 The sources of PFAS at other city wells are currently unknown.